 RENAISSANCE, MAY 2016:

 Renaissance offers 16 patterns to reflect classic yet modern design and a full set of new, soft and rich colors together intertwined with plenty of neutrals like wheat, cafe, grey, noir, indigo.

 East West, Fall 2015:

-Inspired by travel during the Colonial era when steamer trunks were used to transport items for the home after traveling to exotic places--wares like spices, plates, silver, baskets, and hemp rope are celebrated.
-There are Asian-influences infusing the collection but also elements of Americana and a continuation of a love for the natural world.
-Many are unexpected patterns like tortoiseshell.
-The color palette is a bit moody with pops of color like cerulean, sky, indigo, grey, cafe, black, wheat, oxblood and splashes of vibrant citrine.
+Inspired by the Colonial era when steamer trunks were used to transport items for the home after traveling to exotic places--wares like spices, plates, silver, baskets, and hemp rope are celebrated.
+Asian-influences infuses the collection but also elements of Americana with a continuation of a love for the natural world.
+The color palette is moody with pops of color like cerulean, sky, indigo, grey, cafe, black, wheat, oxblood and splashes of vibrant citrine.

 FASHION FORWARD, WINTER 2015:

 Tapping into a love of fashion, history and France, the duo created over 10 patterns combining modern designs from Susan's fashion dress collections as a background then infused with details from 19th century iconic fashion illustrations.